nebulae-official/Orion/docs/getting-started/configuration.md

 Now that you understand how to configure Nebula Orion, check out:

-- [Module Overview](../modules/overview.md) - Learn about the different modules
+- [Betelgeuse Module Overview](../modules/betelgeuse.md) - Learn about the Notion management features
 - [Tutorials](../tutorials/basic-usage.md) - Step-by-step guides for common use cases